Loading...

 Add Protein

-Include a source of lean protein like grilled chicken, tofu, or legumes.
-Protein can help slow down the absorption of carbohydrates.
+Include a source of protein such as grilled chicken, tofu, or chickpeas to your meal.
+Protein can help slow the absorption of carbohydrates.

 Incorporate Healthy Fats